bin456789/reinstall/README.en.md

 - No need to input IP parameters; automatically recognizes dynamic and static IPs, supports `/32`, `/128`, `gateway outside subnet`, `IPv6 only`, `dual NIC` and other special network configurations
 - Specially optimized for low-spec servers, requires less memory than the official netboot
 - Uses partition table ID to identify hard drives throughout the process, ensuring no wrong disk is written
-- Supports BIOS and EFI boot, and ARM architecture
+- Supports BIOS and EFI boot, and ARM Server
 - No homemades image included, all resources are obtained in real-time from mirror sites
 - Includes many comments.